kunyora/kunyora-website/docs/connector_component_api_overview.md

 title: Connector Api Overview
 ---

 The Connector component is a component which you can use to connect your `views` to a progress route.
-This component could be used to code split routes or either the components within a view if the `loader` props is supplied and it could conceptually be used to segment UI and just pass the route progress of a content download to the requesting `view`.
 This component is not compartible with mobile for now and should only be used on the web.

 # Props